 22 of 30

 There are many lattice designs in the decorating world, but one that is especially in vogue is the Moroccan lattice.
 Like all lattice or trellis, patterns, it is a grid-like design formed by interlocking lines.
 The Moroccan trellis is distinguished by its four sides: Two are rounded and two are pointed.
 Moroccan lattice is often confused with quatrefoil, which is very similar but has four rounded sides.
 It's a great pattern for contemporary rooms.

 23 of 30

 Pronounced "oh gee," the fabric pattern looks something like an onion or a diamond that is rounded on two sides.
-It has a Middle Eastern vibe but has been used widely throughout the world for centuries.
+It has a Middle Eastern flare but has been used widely throughout the world for centuries.
 You'll find ogee patterns in a wide range of fabrics and colors, so choose the design that best complements your bedroom's theme and palette.
-It complements contemporary, global, boho, and eclectic styles.
+It complements contemporary, global, and eclectic styles.

 24 of 30

 Originally a Persian design, paisley became hugely popular throughout Europe in the 1600s and takes its name from a town in Scotland.
 The teardrop-shaped, intricately designed pattern now has a retro feel, as it was the height of fashion during the 1970s, but it adds a touch of interest and color to any contemporary style.Continue to 25 of 30 below.